irisgranger/quick_start_express/README.md

 2. Run any qse commands in the target directory such as `qse init`, `qse clear`, `qse -v` ... etc.

+# Contributing

+Follow the guidelines in [CONTRIBUTING.md](https://github.com/CSE-25/quick_start_express/tree/main/.github/CONTRIBUTING.md) to contribute to the project.

 # Local Development Environment Setup

 ### Install Node.js